 And email us or add a comment below if you have a question not covered here.

-Image and media: Stephanie Chubbuck (Crafts Fellow ’15), TWO (2013), blown and coldworked ruby glass, forged copper, mixed media, 18x14x7 in; video of CLOTHESLINE AS LIVE INSTRUMENT by Dahlia Nayar (Choreography Fellow ’16); Samuel Rowlett (Sculpture/Installation/New Genres Fellow ’15), LANDSCAPE PAINTING IN THE EXPANDED FIELD, canvas, oil, wood, backpack, harness, a walk in the woods, 12x6x2 ft.
+Image and media: Stephanie Chubbuck (Crafts Fellow ’15), TWO (2013), blown and coldworked ruby glass, forged copper, mixed media, 18x14x7 in; video documentation of SPIRALING WATER by Georgie Friedman (Sculpture/Installation/New Genres Fellow ’13); Samuel Rowlett (Sculpture/Installation/New Genres Fellow ’15), LANDSCAPE PAINTING IN THE EXPANDED FIELD, canvas, oil, wood, backpack, harness, a walk in the woods, 12x6x2 ft.

 * Except in the case of Traditional Arts, which has additional criteria.